eludi/elowo/doc/publishing.md

 # elowo publishing guide

+Currently elowo deliberately abstains from offering a built-in web service for publishing an applet on the world-wide web.
+We just offer a service for temporarily transferring an applet from one device to another using client-side end-to-end encryption and temporary caching on our servers.
+When initiating such a transfer, you obtain a (pseudo-)randomly generated access key that you may or may not share with others at your sole discretion.
+Since this is a transfer and not a publishing feature, the time frame for receiving the encrypted is limited to only 5-10 minutes.

-Currently elowo deliberately abstains from offering any built-in web service for sharing an applet between devices/users or publishing it on the world-wide web.
-However, the export and package features provide you convenient and flexible means for accomplishing this, without locking you into any proprietary service.
+For true publishing over longer periods of time, the export and package features provide you convenient and flexible means for accomplishing this, without locking you into any proprietary service.

 ## applet export